The Tifosi CK7 Veloce Audax bike has arrived!

 Once I'd swapped them for my Zondas (with Continental 4 Seasons tyres) the weight of the bike came down to 8.86Kgs (without pedals) a further reduction of 0.54Kgs.

-8.86Kgs is actually quite light for a winter bike.
-As I have to store my bikes in the basement the weight loss helps getting them up and down the narrow stairs.
 I went straight out for a test spin and found the bike lively and responsive - and quite comfortable too.
 A really nice ride and even better than I was expecting.

 One reviewer of the bike mentioned being able to 'feel a bit more of the road', saying fatter tyres would help, but I think that problem was solved with the use of my PZ carbon seat-post which really reduces road buzz.
 The only thing I might change in the future would be the bars as I have a few spares sitting around that might suit me better - although thicker (and less flesh coloured!) bar tape might help as well.